ale94mleon/moldrug/Contrib/using_models/README.md

 ## EGFR data set

 This data was retrieved using this [EGFR-kinase tutorial](https://projects.volkamerlab.org/teachopencadd/talktorials/T001_query_chembl.html#Get-target-data-(EGFR-kinase)).
-The mentioned tutorial should encourage the user to retrieve data for proteins for which the 3D structure is not available and use ML/AI methods like the ones presented in this example and design molecules with MolDrug using those models as fitness functions.
+The mentioned tutorial should encourage the user to retrieve data for proteins for which the 3D structure is not available and use ML/AI methods like the ones presented in this example and design molecules with moldrug using those models as fitness functions.

-## Run MolDrug from the command line
+## Run moldrug from the command line

 ```bash
 moldrug config.yml --fitness /the/path/for/fitness_plus_admes.py